 After Hurricane Katrina, Bible studies on a flood-damaged home’s porch led to the planting of the Hollygrove Church of Christ.
-That congregation just turned 10 years old.
+That congregation just celebrated a milestone.

 By Bobby Ross Jr. | The Christian Chronicle